 Kinship Foster Care homes are required to be licensed foster homes by the State of Colorado.
-Please contact Tim Nava, Foster Care Certification Specialist, for details on the qualifications for a licensed Kinship Foster home.
-Mr.Nava can be reached by phone at 970-352-1551 ext.
-6292 or by email at: email@example.com
+For more details on the qualifications for a licensed Kinship Foster home, please contact:

 Kinship Care (for Colorado homes only)

 Kinship Care homes are required to be registered in the State of Colorado, Trails data base.
 Kinship Care providers are encouraged to apply for Colorado Works (TANF).
 Colorado Works provides Medicaid, Supportive Services, and a monthly Basic Cash Assistance to your kin.
-Your personal income is required on the application but is exempt in qualifying your kin for the Colorado Works program.
 Cooperation with the Weld County Child Support Enforcement Division will be required for this program.
 Kinship Care homes may apply for only Medicaid.
 If Kinship Caretakers choose to apply for only Medicaid, they are not eligible for Supportive Services or monthly Basic Cash Assistance.
-When applying for only Medicaid, cooperation with the Weld County Child Support Enforcement Division is not required.

 Kinship Support Groups

 The kinship program offers a number of support groups throughout Weld County for families involved with the Kinship Program.
-Please refer to the Kinship Support Group schedule posted in the right-hand column under the “Helpful Information” heading for more details.
+For more information please contact our office at the information listed above or in our contacts section.